fortrabbit/help/docs/install-laravel-6-pro.md

 ```

-### Sending mail

-You can not use [sendmail](quirks#toc-mailing) on fortrabbit but Laravel provides a API over the popular SwiftMailer library.
-The mail configuration file is `app/config/mail.php`, and contains options allowing you to change your SMTP host, port, and credentials, as well as set a global form address for all messages delivered by the library.

 ### Using artisan down

 `artisan down` generates the file `storage/framework/down`, which is then checked from your App's HTTP kernel as middleware — as far as we know.
 Modifying files via [SSH remote execution](remote-ssh-execution-pro.md) does only affect the deployment Node, not your live App (i.e. any file changes via SSH remote exec do not affect your App).